-As shown in Table 4, the District's Governmental fund budget variance was minimal and positive.
-The anticipated revenue came in slightly over budget, and the expenditures were under budget because of a delay of the District's streetlight installation project.
-This action resulted in an excess of Revenues over Expenditures of more than the budgeted amount.
+The District's Non-Major Governmental Activities fund budget variance was significant due to the completion of the street lighting project.
+The anticipated revenue came in slightly over budget, and the expenditures were over budget because of the completion of the District's streetlight installation project.
+This resulted in an excess of expenditures over revenues of more than the budgeted amount.